About the Northern Lights

-Important factors to see auroras properly are the strength of the lights, the amount of clouds and the darkness.
-It is always better to check the forecast beforehand to know where the auroras can be seen, how strong they will be and where there are less clouds.
+Important factors to see auroras properly are the strength of the lights, the number of clouds and the darkness.
+It is always better to check the forecast beforehand to know where the auroras can be seen, how strong they will be and where there are fewer clouds.
 However, just like the weather forecast, this can be a bit inaccurate sometimes.
 The things to remember is to escape the light pollution and find a really dark spot.
 Try to hunt auroras during a moonless night for optimal results.
 The strength of the lights depends on the recent solar activity.

 The best time to see the Northern Lights

 The best time during the year to see the Northern Lights in Iceland is from September to April.
 They are always here all year round, but winter is definitely the best time to see them, due to lower light pollution.
 Indeed, during summer, Iceland doesn’t have much nighttime.
 Sometimes, the sun doesn’t even set, which makes it impossible to see auroras.
 The midnight sun, however, is also a beautiful phenomenon to see from the end of May to the end of July, with a stronger impact around June 21.
-In the contrary, during winter, it is almost always dark, as we just have some hours of daylight, especially in December and January.
+On the contrary, during winter, it is almost always dark, as we just have some hours of daylight, especially in December and January.
 The chances to see auroras increase a lot during this season.

 Typical Northern Lights hunting tours

 Exploring and hunting down the auroras alone can be a bit tricky.
 Without a car, it is not easy to observe the northern lights.
 However, with a car, the driving conditions in winter can be really tough and hazardous, especially for people who are not used to driving in the snow, with slippery roads and fog.
-Then, the help and tips of a professional guide is really helpful and allows to save some precious time.
-There is nothing to worry about while in a guided tour.
+Then, the help and tips of a professional guide are really helpful and allow to save some precious time.
+There is nothing to worry about while on a guided tour.
 The guide will drive the visitors to the place where the best conditions are at the time.